Lif28/Lif28/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------
-👋 Hi, I’m @Lif28, a member of BlacKat Corporation.
+👋 Hi, I’m @Lif28, member of BlacKat Corporation.

 👀 I’m interested in cybersecurity, coding (Python, C, C++), and IT in general.
 I currently know Python, HTML, and CSS.